Alexlloydwhite/aws-react-todo-list/README.md

     - CloudWatch
 - Redux
 - Redux-Saga
-- Material-UI
+- HTML5
-- HTML
+- CSS3
-- CSS
+- See package.json for full list of dependencies!

 ## Support
 If you have suggestions or issues, please email me at [alexlloydwhite@gmail.com](www.google.com)